Estate Planning, Probate, Guardianship & Elder Law

 Legal issues can arise concerning the withholding of life-prolonging procedures, and the wishes of the patient.
 For this reason, a living will is highly recommended for anyone wanting to maintain control of decisions regarding their medical care in the event of incapacitation.

-Call The Law Office of Mary Beth Kelly, LLC in Lake Mary at 407-536-6901 or send an email to discuss your living will today.
+Call The Law Office of Mary Beth Kelly, LLC, in Lake Mary at 407-536-6901 or send an email to discuss your living will today.